JAMES CONLEY

 EARLY LIFE (1800-1815)

-As was the custom of the times, the children of status-conscious slave owners in the both the North and South were trained in higher status positions as chefs, butlers, seamstresses, weavers, carpenters, blacksmiths, gardeners, and musicians in the household.
-James was trained to occupy a highly coveted position as both butler and coach driver.
+As was the custom of the times, the phenotypically caucasian-looking illegitimate children of status-conscious slave owners and their slave women were trained in higher status positions as chefs, butlers, seamstresses, weavers, carpenters, blacksmiths, gardeners, and musicians in the household.
+James was trained to occupy a highly coveted position as both coach driver and butler.
 Thus, he had to drive his father every where and also attend to his appearance.

 EARLY ADULTHOOD(1820-1840)